Diyala River: Course

 It rises near Hamadan, in the Zagros Mountains of Iran.
 It then descends through the mountains, where for some 32 km it forms the border between the two countries.
 It finally flows into the Tigris below Baghdad.
 Navigation of the upper reaches of the Diyala is not possible because of its narrow defiles, but the river's valley provides an important trade route between Iran and Iraq.

 The river flows southwest of the Hamrin Mountains.

 Name

-Its Aramaic origin is "Diyalas" and in Kurdish it is called "Sirwan", meaning 'roaring sea' or 'shouting river'.
+Its Aramaic origin is "Diyala river" and in Kurdish it is called "Sirwan", meaning 'roaring sea' or 'shouting river'.
 In the early Islamic period, the lower course of the river formed part of the Nahrawan Canal.
 The Diyala Governorate in Iraq is named after the river.

 It may be the ancient Tornas river.